 Provisional Advanced Training

-Due to the COVID-19 pandemic, the 2020 Divisional Clinical Examination (DCE) is postponed until 2021.
+Due to the COVID-19 pandemic, the 2020 Divisional Clinical Examination (DCE) is postponed until later in 2020.
 A provisional Advanced Training (pAT) progression pathway is available to help you continue your training.

 Sitting the DCE

 If you were planning to sit the 2020 DCE, you can apply for Provisional Advanced Training (pAT) for either later in 2020 or in early 2021 if you:

 - completed all other Basic Training (BT) requirements, including passing the Divisional Written Examination AND